 - Keep some space free so you can move around your unit and grab stuff when you need it.

 Don’t have plastic covers and moving blankets lying around?
-Grab all the moving supplies you need at your nearest National Storage.
+Look at our Box Shop online, or grab all the moving supplies you need at your nearest National Storage.